 The beach is the perfect opportunity to scream into the wind at one child who keeps running into the waves and at the other who refuses to wear a hat.
 Special memories will be made as one child cries for 30 consecutive minutes because there’s sand blowing in her face and the other cries because you won’t allow the face-first wave diving.

 Thinking of writing a travel guide for parents of small children.
 One that represents a real holiday with kids.
-I did some research in Byron today and it would go something like this: .
-If you're heading to Byron Bay, my top pick for sitting in a parked car while your child takes an unscheduled nap would be under the trees next to the Bay Street Park.
+I did some research in Byron today and it'd go something like this: .
+If you're heading to Byron Bay, my top pick for sitting in a parked car while your child takes an unscheduled nap would be under the trees at Bay Street Park.
 It's shady and you might be able to catch glimpses of your other child enjoying the holiday with their dad .
 This tree at the beach is my top pick for arguing with your children about applying sunscreen.
-You'll probably disrupt the peaceful sunbaking of the British backpackers but let's be honest they need to take a break anyway because they're bordering on third degree burns .
+You'll probably disrupt the peacefully sunbaking British backpackers but let's be honest they need to take a break anyway because they're bordering on third degree burns .
 Fish Heads cafe is right on the beach.
 Avoid the arguments and just get them the hot chips because you know they're not going to eat anything else.
 Take them back to eat at the sunscreen tree because it's almost on the beach but there's less sand for them to dip their food in.
 The Japanese tourists will adore it when your toddler throws everyone's lunch in the dirt 👉🏼 #photoopportunity .
 The cute ice cream shop on Bay St is ideal for making special holiday memories of your child having a public tantrum because you said no to rainbow flavour because sure you're on holidays but it's not fucking Mardi Gras and you don't want to deal with that level of hyperactivity right now.
 The holiday atmosphere will peak when the alternate strawberry gelato is thrown on the pavement .
 Highlights of the trip will include your ridiculous attempt at having an adult moment by popping in to the Beach Hotel for a drink.
 Don't worry, we all do it.
 These are the silly things we do when we're on holidays and the sun and sea air make us think our children will miraculously sit and be quiet while we enjoy our holiday.
-But no, they will continue to whine and fight and kick each other just like every other day of the year and people will stare at you until you race out of there and everyone will eat two minute noodles in your hotel room and they'll go to sleep so you and your husband can sit in the dark and try not to wake them #holidayswithkidsnotreallyaholiday
+But no, they will continue to whine and fight and kick each other just like every other day of the year and people will stare at you until you race out of there and everyone will eat two minute noodles in your hotel room and they'll go to sleep so you and your husband can sit in the dark and try not to wake them #holidayswithkidsnotreallyaholiday #thudfamilyphotos

 A great time to wrap up your startlingly brief beach visit is when your toddler drops a poo in her swim nappy.
 Sandblasting your child’s nethers is unadvisable, so skip the on-sand nappy change and head to the car boot instead.